Search

 Key takeaways

-1. Dollar-cost averaging (DCA) means investing a fixed amount on a regular schedule.
+1. Dollar-cost averaging (DCA) means investing a fixed amount on a set schedule, regardless of market conditions.

 What is dollar-cost averaging?

-Dollar-cost averaging (DCA) is a disciplined investment strategy that involves investing a fixed dollar amount at regular intervals—regardless of asset price fluctuations.
+Dollar-cost averaging (DCA) is an investment strategy where you invest a fixed amount of money at regular intervals, regardless of asset price fluctuations.
 It's often used with stocks, mutual funds and exchange-traded funds (ETFs).

 How does dollar-cost averaging work?

-Rather than trying to predict the best time to invest, dollar-cost averaging helps you stay consistent regardless of the market's performance.
-You invest the same amount on a regular schedule, such as $150 a week, whether prices are up, down or somewhere in between.
+Rather than trying to predict the best time to invest, the DCA strategy aims to invest the same amount on a regular schedule.

 DCA also works well with automation.
 You can set up recurring transfers or retirement plan contributions, making it easier to stick to the strategy and stay invested through bear or bull market swings.

 During this period, the market fluctuates.
-As prices rise and fall, the investor may buy more units when prices are low and fewer units when prices are high.
-Over the six months, they invested a total of $6,000 but purchased 598.24 units.
+You’ll have more units when prices are low and fewer units when prices are high.
+During that six-month period, you’ve purchased 598.24 units with your $6,000.

-Dividing the total investment by the number of units ($6,000 divided by 698.24) shows the average price per unit was $10.03 — over $2 less than in the lump-sum scenario.
+Dividing the total investment by the number of units ($6,000 divided by 598.24) shows the average price per unit was $10.03, which is less than the $12 investment price in your friend’s scenario.

 Month